MaKcm14/price-service/README.md

 - Unit-Testing

 ## P.S.
-This service is the main microservice of the best-price-project
+This service is the main microservice of the best-price-project.

+See the user-service to find more information.